-In fact, there is no single diagnostic tool or test that physicians use to reach a postpartum depression diagnosis or a diagnosis of any other type of postpartum mood disorder.
+There is no single diagnostic tool or test that physicians use to reach a postpartum depression diagnosis or a diagnosis of any other type of postpartum mood disorder.

-Instead, doctors use a combination of assessing the patient’s signs and symptoms, interviewing their patient, performing initial psychological screenings and testing for other medical conditions or physical ailments.
 In addition to the diagnostic process used by the family doctor, women can seek the support of a mental health professional who can conduct a psychological assessment and reach a diagnosis.

 Recording Signs and Symptoms

 The first critical step in reaching a postpartum depression diagnosis is taking note of the initial signs and symptoms.
 Recording and documenting details about symptom types and how they are progressing will help diagnose and treat the condition.

 Pay close attention to emotional, mental, physical, and behavioral symptoms.
 Record dates so you know when the symptoms first started.
 Keep journal to note these symptoms and any other characteristics, such as shifts in sleeping and eating patterns.

 Once the initial signs and symptoms of postpartum depression appear, contact a physician immediately.
 The doctor will inquire about the different signs and symptoms, so your documentation will be helpful here.

 Doctors will look at past medical histories, such as a history of mental illness, depression, or anxiety.
 They will also likely look into family medical history, including a history of mental illness within the family.

 Finally, the doctor will ask about other medical conditions that may cause symptoms of depression, anxiety, and fatigue.
 These common PPD symptoms may actually be a result of another mental condition.